albaizq/OpenADRontology/README.md

 # openADR-ontology

 Repository for collaborative edition of the OpenADR ontology.
+The ontology is published at https://w3id.org/def/openadr#.

 Current version of the ontology model